Ink/ios-picker/README.md

 ## Dependencies

 - Software
-  - Built targeting iOS 4.3
+  - Built targeting iOS 5.1 for 64-bit support
+  - Can be built targeting 4.3
-  - XCode 4
+  - XCode 5 or 4

 - Frameworks
   - AssetsLibrary.framework